Lcrypto/classic-PEG-/README.md

-# Progressive edge growth for LDPC and QC-LDPC codes construction using C++, Matlab and Python including ACE maximization
+# Progressive Edge Growth (PEG) for LDPC and QC-LDPC codes construction using C++, Matlab and Python including ACE maximization
 Progressive edge growth for LDPC and QC-LDPC code construction C++, Python and Matlab PEG+ACE implementations solved memmory issues and etc